sajswl/encryptonize-core/documentation/api/api-v2.md

 ## `enc.Encrypt`

-Takes a `enc.EncryptRequest` and encrypts its contents, storing the Object ID to restrict access, but returning the ciphertext.
+Takes an `enc.EncryptRequest` and encrypts its contents returning the ciphertext **without** storing it.

 ```
 rpc Encrypt (EncryptRequest) returns (EncryptResponse)